 - In-class lectures will be accompanied by the use of electronic slides, maps, and photographs.
 You are not required-nor is it necessary-to copy the contents of these slides word-for-word, but it is strongly recommended that you take good notes during lecture.
 Students having concerns or questions about the class material are encouraged to come to office hours or set up an online appointment with me using Blackboard Collaborate.
-There will be occasions when online instruction will be provided, which will either either be live on Blackboard Collaborate or through recorded lectures posted on Blackboard.
-Note taking is highly encouraged during these instructional videos or when the class meets live online.
+There will be occasions when online instruction will be provided, which will be through recorded lectures posted on Blackboard.
+Note taking is highly encouraged during these instructional videos or if the class meets live online.
 Please see "Lectures and Class Schedule" for more information. - If at any point during my in-class lectures you feel that I am changing slides too fast, please let me know and I will slow down.